turingschool/backend-curriculum-site/module4/lessons/professional_code_environments.markdown

 *   is typically dedicated to one project
 *   is commonly scaled to `n` instances
 *   ideally setup/teardown is automated, or at least very well documented
+*   typically has access restricted to only senior members

-### Continuous Integration [WIP]
+### Continuous Integration

+Continuous integration is another environment to consider.
 CI can span environments in some situations (always run your tests before you push, run your tests in staging, in a separate tool, etc)

-Continuous integration is another environment to consider.

-*   What are the things that need to be the same in CI?
+A continuous integration environment...

+*   needs the same software as your production environment
-*   What are the things that are usually ok to not worry about?
+*   usually connected to your version control
+*   often connected to production for deployment
+*   should be accessible by the whole development team
+*   needs whatever data is needed by the test suite

+### Check for understanding

+*   What is a staging server?
+*   What advantages does a staging server give us?
+*   What is continuous integration?
+*   How does continuous integration make our lives easier?
+*   Bonus: You've lived this long without either of these environments.
+How would you get the same advantages with just your development and production environments.

 ## Configuration